abussing/uploadfromR/README.md

                       coda_burnin=1000)
 ```
 Parameters:
-* `dat`: The 3-column matrix where the first two columns are observations and the third column is the NB covariate.
+* `dat`: The 3-column matrix where the first two columns are observations and the third column is the ZINB covariate.
 An additional covariate can be added as a 4th column if desired.
 * `adapt_iter`: The number of adaptive iterations to run.
 * `update_iter`: The number of update iterations to run.
 * `coda_iter`: The number of MCMC iterations to run after the adapt and update.